 WITH TEACHERS AS PARTNERS, THE PROJECT IS:

-- enabling teachers to use their students’ interest in technology to help them learn required science and math content.
+- Enabling teachers to use their students’ interest in technology to help them learn science and math content.

 - Introducing K-12 teachers and their students to the processes of entrepreneurship including business planning, social entrepreneurship, new product development, intellectual property, and raising funding